The Must-Dos on Vanua Levu

-Looking to explore the real Fiji away from the tourist crowds?
-Then head to Fiji’s second largest island, Vanua Levu!
+Looking to explore the real Fiji away from the crowds?
+Then head to Fiji’s second-largest island, Vanua Levu.
 Far less populated than the main island of Viti Levu, Vanua Levu provides adventurous travellers with a great mix of land and water activities.
 Forest parks of tropical jungles, hidden waterfalls, quaint villages and characterful towns: Vanua Levu has it all for some on-land adventures.
-Of course, there’s always plenty of reasons to get on the water whereever you are in Fiji, and Vanua Levu has it’s own special reasons, whether it’s to scuba dive in the fantastic Namena Marine Reserve or swim in a beautiful swimming hole under a waterfall.
-Check out what you could be getting up to on the island with this list of things to do on Vanua Levu.
+Of course, there’s always plenty of reasons to get on the water wherever you are in Fiji, and Vanua Levu has its own special reasons, whether it’s to scuba dive in the fantastic Namena Marine Reserve or swim in a beautiful swimming hole under a waterfall.
+Check out what you could be getting up to on the island with this list of things to do in Vanua Levu.

 1. Go Diving in the Namena Marine Park

 It’s unlikely that you would miss the largest hub of Vanua Levu, but just in case, make sure you take a trip to Savusavu.
 This picturesque harbourside town is packed with authentic restaurants, eclectic watering holes and busy markets.
 It’s a great place to mingle with the locals and observe the life of a “large” town in Fiji.
-While there’s a lot going on in the town, with its busy marina, Savusavu somehow always feels peaceful.
+While there’s a lot going on in the town – just check out the 10 Best Things to Do in Savusavu Savusavu – somehow always feels peaceful.
 See why they call it the “Hidden Paradise of Fiji”.

 3. Immerse in Nature at the Waisali Rainforest Reserve